Use these links to obtain Fit-o-mat, cf. below for installation instructions and program requirements.

 Kudos to my research group at Universität Bayreuth for patience, comments, inspiration, testing, beta-testing and (rather painful) alpha-testing.
 Thanks to my old pals Max2, Marvin, Falko et al. at Humboldt-Universität zu Berlin for hooking me up with Python (used to be a camelid before).
 Thanks to Nischal Karki and Vincent Emann, and Drs.
 Christian Kambach, Jochen Reinstein, David Richter, Dagmar Wachten, Michael Weyand, and Brian Zoltowski for stimulating discussion and motivation.

-The program window is divided into two halves, with the left showing one of five tabs and the right displaying main and residuals plots.
-The usage of the five tabs is detailed below.
+The program window is divided into two halves, with the left showing one of six tabs and the right displaying main and residuals plots.
+The usage of the six tabs is detailed below.
 The right part of the window allows to set limits and scale (linear or log) for the x any y axes; the checkboxes turn on/off automatic zoom to current data/curve during program usage.
 Left-click in the main graph area allows interactive zoom to desired regions of the plot; right button unzooms to previous view.
 Middle button (or, left double-click) toggles on/off a mouse cursor.
 Use Ctrl key and mousewheel to set magnification of plot.
+Use Ctrl key and left click on a curve/data set/graphics object to alter its graphics settings.
+The button 'split' in the bottom right corner turns on/off a split x axis; once turned on, a second plot will be displayed next to the principal one.
+This option is for example useful for plotting split log and linear axes.

 The very bottom of the program window contains a status bar that displays messages in case of problems during program usage.
 Watch this space to become aware of (and hopefully solve) any problems.
-At the right edge of the status bar, buttons are available for saving and loading the current state (or, session) of the program; for controlling the magnification of on-screen display; and for accessing advanced program options (under development).
-Fit-o-mat responds to a number of keyboard shortcuts as follows: Ctrl-O and Ctrl-S for opening and saving state files, respectively; Ctrl-P for exporting graphics; Ctrl-I for importing data files; Ctrl-F for fitting data; Ctrl-+ and Ctrl-- for setting plot magnification; F1 key for help; F2 for plot preview.
+At the right edge of the status bar, buttons are available for saving and loading the current state (or, session) of the program; for controlling the magnification of on-screen display; and for accessing advanced program options (additional settings for export, graphics options, minimization and random search -- use with care).
+Fit-o-mat responds to a number of keyboard shortcuts as follows: Ctrl-1 through Ctrl-7 for switching between tabs; Ctrl-O and Ctrl-S for opening and saving state files, respectively; Ctrl-P for exporting graphics; Ctrl-I for importing data files; Ctrl-F for fitting data; Ctrl-N for minimization of deviation between fit and data; Ctrl-+ and Ctrl-- for setting plot magnification; F1 key for help; F2 for print preview.

 The purpose of this tab is to import data, and to optionally reduce and transform them.